osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_ClientRole_1.md

 # Client roles

 Client `roles` authorize API requests made by clients to various OCS features.
-Clients can be assigned more than one `role`, but all clients have the Account Member role.
+Clients can be assigned more than one `role`, but all clients have the Tenant Member role.
 The following are currently available client `Roles`:

-- Account Administrator: Can add, edit, and remove data using APIs.
+- Tenant Administrator: Can add, edit, and remove data using APIs.
-- Account Member: Can read data using most APIs.
+- Tenant Member: Can read data using most APIs.

 ## Properties